AG7GN/networking/hamwan-arden-home-README.md

 ## Definitions

 - __CLI__: Command Line Interface.
 This is where you enter the commands on the networking devices.
 Connecting to your device via [Secure Shell](https://www.ssh.com/ssh) (SSH) is the typical way to access the CLI.
-The ER-X router provides access to the CLI through it's web interface.
+The ER-X router provides access to the CLI through it's web interface or via SSH.
 - __DHCP__: [Dynamic Host Configuration Protocol](https://www.lifewire.com/what-is-dhcp-2625848) is a service provided by certain network devices that manages the IP addresses used by the devices on networks.
 Every device on a network must have a unique IP address in order to work, and DHCP provides a way to automatically assign IP address and related information to devices when they join a network.
 A DHCP server connected to your local network provides this IP address management service to the devices on your local network.
 We will be configuring a DHCP server on the ER-X router.
 - __DHCP-C__: DHCP Client.
 This is a network interface on a device that is configured to query a DHCP server to obtain it's IP address information.
 By default, the network interface on PCs, smartphones, tablets, etc. are DHCP clients.
 If DHCP is not used on a network interface, then the IP address information must be configured manually.
 This is called a static IP address configuration.
 - __DNS__: [Domain Name System](https://www.cloudflare.com/learning/dns/what-is-dns/) is the "phone book of the Internet".
 It translates between a name and an IP address.
 For example, google.com's IP address is 172.217.14.206.
 We will be configuring a DNS server on the ER-X, and that DNS server will provide DNS services to your home network and allow you to access devices on the AREDN network by name.